C.J. Cron Player Props: Rockies vs. Mets

 C.J.
 Cron At The Plate

-- Cron has seven doubles, six home runs and eight walks while batting .243.
+- Cron is batting .241 with seven doubles, six home runs and eight walks.

-- Cron has an RBI in seven of 29 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Looking at the 30 games he has played this season, he's hit a long ball in five of them (16.7%), and in 4.8% of his trips to the dish.

-- He has scored in 11 of 29 games this season, and more than once 4 times.
+- In 23.3% of his games this season, Cron has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.